Wu Han (Han dynasty): Commentaries

-A major fault of Wu was, as noted, he was cruel to civilians, and his soldiers were lacking in discipline with regard to pillaging civilians.
-In 26, for example, as Wu Han led his forces through Nanyang Commandery (roughly modern Nanyang, Henan), his soldiers often pillaged from the people.
+A major fault of Wu was that, as noted, he was cruel to civilians, and his soldiers were lacking in discipline with regard to pillaging civilians.
+In 26, for example, as Wu Han led his forces through Nanyang Commandery (Note: roughly modern Nanyang, Henan), his soldiers often pillaged from the people.
 At that time, one of Emperor Guangwu's other generals, Deng Feng (鄧奉), who was from Nanyang Commandery, happened to be on vacation in the commandery.
 He was so incensed by Wu's cruelty that he led the people in revolt.
 A more salient example of Wu's cruelty, however, came in 36, when the Han forces, commanded by Wu, captured Chengdu, the capital of Gongsun Shu's separatist state Chengjia, to finally reunify the empire.
 Chengdu surrendered after Gongsun died from battle wounds during the siege of Chengdu.
-Two days later, Wu suddenly ordered that the Gongsun and Yan (the clan of Gongsun's general Yan Cen (延岑)) clans be slaughtered to the last child, and that his soldiers pillage the city of Chengdu and burn Gongsun's palace.
+Two days later, Wu suddenly ordered that the Gongsun and Yan (Note: the clan of Gongsun's general Yan Cen (延岑)) clans be slaughtered to the last child, and that his soldiers pillage the city of Chengdu and burn Gongsun's palace.
 A large number of civilians were raped or killed during the pillage.
 Other than an edict rebuking Wu and his deputy Liu Shang (劉尚), Emperor Guangwu allowed Wu's actions to go unpunished.

 Historical records and later scholars have offered varied perspectives on Wu Han’s career and actions: